TECHOUS/AlgoHeist/CONTRIBUTING.md

 # CONTRIBUTION

 * First star our repository otherwise pull request will not be merged.
+* Before contribution see through repository index and then open issue.
+(Duplicate code present in index will not be accepted)
-* For doing contribution open an issue and tell us which program you like to add and in which language (use custom template for making issue)
+* For doing contribution open an issue and tell us which program you like to add and in which language (use custom template for making issue).
 * After opening issue we comment and then fork our repo and send us pull request
 * In 12 hours we make sure that pull request is merged if valid.